 choosing their farm where the land”

-These early pioneers would prove to be among the most influential people in the Pacific NW, with Meek himself leading the meeting at Champoeg, where the decision was made for this territory not to be British but rather an independent one.ย That eventually led to our Statehood and that of the other NW States as well.ย No doubt these pioneers shared Christmas and many decades of holidays here in greater Hillsboro, and their descendants continue to do so to this day.
+These early pioneers would be among the most influential people in the Pacific NW, with Meek leading the meeting at Champoeg, where the decision was made to make this territory independent rather than British.
+That eventually led to our Statehood and that of the other NW States as well.
+No doubt these pioneers shared Christmas and many holidays over the years here in greater Hillsboro, and their descendants continue to do so to this day.

-After the Oregon Trail opened in 1847, hundreds and thousands poured into the Oregon Territory, and many ended up here in our area.ย German, Dutch, Swiss, and other European first-generation people came and settled, and when they did, they brought the old country traditions with them.ย Places like Roy and Verboort and Helvetia and Laurel all have very distinct traditions that really manifest themselves during the Holidays.
+After the Oregon Trail opened in 1847, hundreds and thousands poured into the Oregon Territory, and many ended up here in our area.
+German, Dutch, Swiss, and other European first-generation people came and settled, bringing their old-country traditions with them.
+Places like Roy, Verboort, Helvetia, and Laurel all have distinct traditions that manifest themselves during the Holidays.

-One example is Teresa Grossen Brandt, who shared on her Facebook how the above-mentioned Ginny Mapes shared her Granat family recipe for Swedish Rosettes.ย Grossen-Brandt made them up and posted this photo of the result.ย Pretty amazing.ย The Grossens are well known for the sausage and cheese they make with their family traditions, all of which I have been so fortunate to sample.ย Of my gosh, are these traditions amazing!
+One example is Teresa Grossen Brandt, who shared on Facebook that Ginny Mapes had shared her Granat family recipe for Swedish Rosettes.
+Grossen-Brandt made them up and posted this photo of the result.
+Pretty amazing.
+The Grossens are well known for the sausages and cheeses they make, steeped in family tradition, all of which I have been so fortunate to sample.
+Oh my gosh, are these traditions amazing!

 The Modern Era-

-The 1900s brought the car and the train and the industrial revolution.ย New traditions came, but Hillsboro was an all-white community, almost without exception.ย That meant that Christmas was the Holiday the vast majority celebrated.ย While we are very diverse now, that is a more recent evolution led by our tech sector and the employees they have brought in from around the world.
-Now we see holidays celebrated all year in every religion and cultural tradition.ย But we can not deny where we came from or the fact that Christmas is as American and as Hillsboro as the Super Bowl.
+The 1900s brought the car, the train, and the Industrial Revolution.
+New traditions came, but Hillsboro was an all-white community, almost without exception.
+That meant that Christmas was the Holiday the vast majority celebrated.
+While we are very diverse now, that is a more recent evolution, driven by our tech sector and the employees it has brought in worldwide.
+Now we see holidays celebrated year-round across every religion and cultural tradition.
+But we can not deny where we came from or that Christmas is as American as the Super Bowl.

-Here is a look at the 1921-22 Hillsboro Argus and some very special photos that I have procured as the President of the Hillsboro Historical Society.ย This is a window into our past, and you will see below some interesting relics that you can still see today if you are of the mind to.ย So here we go!
+Here is a look at the 1921-22 Hillsboro Argus, along with some very special photos I have obtained as President of the Hillsboro Historical Society.
+This is a window into our past, and below you will find some interesting relics you can still see today if you are of a mind to.
+So here we go!

 Click on a Photo to start the slideshow in full size!

-Traditions Tie Us To Our Past –ย Our past was just that, our past.ย But it does not mean that these things are canceled or irrelevant.ย They were and are important because it is who we were and what made our community great.ย It showed us to be who we hoped and hope to be – what we can be.ย A time of charity and caring and outpouring of love and fun and charity.
+Traditions Tie Us To Our Past – Our past was just that, our past.
+But it does not mean that these things are canceled or irrelevant.
+They were and are essential because they are who we were and what made our community great.
+It showed us to be who we hoped to be and who we hope to be – what we can be.
+It is a time of charity, caring, and an outpouring of love and fun.

-Now we have done so much, built so much, and at the same time, torn down so much of what was.ย Let us not do that- not be those people who aspire to live in the glass city on the hill.ย Not when what we have always had and always needed was right here in our grasp.ย Together we have melded our town into something grand, and many aspire to make it grander.ย Our diversity is our strength, and yet it feels as if we have stamped on tradition at times.ย That is not right.ย We can care for each other and enrich each other without removing anyone heritage or traditions.
+Now, we have done so much, built so much, and simultaneously torn down so much of what was.
+Let us not do that- not be those people who aspire to live in the glass city on the hill.
+Not when what we have always had and needed was in our grasp.
+Together, we have melded our town into something grand, and many aspire to make it grander.
+Our diversity is our strength, yet it feels as if we have sometimes stamped on tradition.
+That is not right.
+We can care for and enrich each other without removing anyone’s heritage or traditions.

-We love our town, and we are making house by house and block by block our new Holiday traditions.ย Would any of you that care to please email me your traditions and memories?ย I will include them below for everyone to share.ย No matter your faith or experiences, we are Hillsboro, and together we shape our future the way we want it.
+We love our town, making house by house and block by block our new Holiday traditions.
+Would any of you care to please email me your traditions and memories?
+I will include them below for everyone to share.
+No matter your faith or experiences, we are Hillsboro, and together, we shape our future the way we want.

-Special Thanks to my good friends Ginny Mapes and Judy Gates Goldmann, who are two of the premier living historians in our State.ย Also, thanks to WCHO for the photos, to Jeff LeRiche for coloring our cover photo, and to the members of We Remember Hillsboro Group on Facebook (5,300 of us and we want you to join).ย
+Special Thanks to my good friends Ginny Mapes and Judy Gates Goldmann, two of our State’s premier living historians.
+Also, thanks to WCHO for the photos, Jeff LeRiche for coloring our cover photo, and the members of the We Remember Hillsboro Group on Facebook (9,800 of us, and we want you to join).

 Great article and photos – thanks Dirk and Merry Christmas to you & yours!